University of Toronto / トロント大学

 University profile Founded in 1827 by Royal Charter, the University of Toronto is now over 175 years old, the largest university in Canada, and the fifth largest in North America.
 It operates three major campuses covering 2.8 square kilometers of land.
 At University of Toronto, professors of international calibre bring leading research and scholarship to bear on their teaching and provide opportunities for study and discovery at the forefront of the sciences, social sciences, and humanities.

-Undergraduate programs open to exchange students In general, the following faculties are open to exchange students: Faculty of Arts & Science, University of Toronto at Mississauga, University of Toronto at Scarborough, Faculty of Applied Science & Engineering, Faculty of Law, Faculty of Kinesiology and Physical Education, Faculty of Music, and Faculty of Information.
+Undergraduate programs open to exchange students In general, the following faculties are open to exchange students: Faculty of Arts & Science (St. George Campus), Faculty of Applied Science & Engineering (St. George Campus), Faculty of Kinesiology and Physical Education (St. George Campus), Faculty of Information (St. George Campus), John H. Daniels Faculty of Architecture, Landscape and Design (St. George Campus), University of Toronto at Mississauga and University of Toronto at Scarborough.

 Students admitted to undergraduate programs may take graduate courses with permission of the department, if they have acceptable academic background and at least 6 semesters of previous study.
 The minimum number of courses they must have taken in their major varies by department.
 Faculty bridging is not normally permitted.
 Students are usually limited to courses that are offered by their U of T faculty of admission.